 Dr. Murdock loves people.
 He loves hearing the stories of their lives, their struggles and successes, their hopes and fears, and most importantly, the things that make them laugh.
 This knowledge comes from building relationships with patients and relating his own experiences to what they are going through.

-In fact, he will tell you that the best part of his job is getting to know so many families and individuals.
+In fact, he will tell you that the best part of his job is getting to know so many families and individuals and helping them achieve oral health.
 He loves it when a small child hugs him to say thank you for helping with a problem.
-He cherishes the friendships he has formed with his patients since he started practicing in 2004.
+He cherishes the friendships he has formed with his patients since he started practicing in 2006.
 This includes more than a decade serving people in Colorado Springs, CO and the surrounding area.

 He also has been inspired by the excellent health care providers he has had throughout his life.
 Their example and his love for biosciences and public health led him to become a dentist.